What killed coal? Technology and cheaper alternatives

 Coal is dying because of dirt-cheap natural gas.
 The rise of renewable energy isn't helping.

-President Donald Trump is set to announce this week an effort to prop up coal by replacing Obama-era carbon emission policies known as the Clean Power Plan, according to The Washington Post and The New York Times.
+The Environmental Protection Agency announced Tuesday an effort to prop up coal by replacing Obama-era carbon emission policies known as the Clean Power Plan.

 But the regulatory reversal is unlikely to spark a coal comeback.
 Coal's true nemeses are innovation and economics.
 Fracking has made natural gas abundant and cheap.
 Breakthroughs in windmills, solar and other renewable technologies are making them affordable alternatives.